A successful spring/summer racing season hinges mainly on one thing: the type of work you put in right now to prepare for it.

 Ask a Cycling Coach Your Winter Training Questions

 If you had questions as you read through this winter training guide, I want to give you the opportunity to get them answered by me.
 Every week I record a cycling podcast called Ask a Cycling Coach with other certified cycling coaches here at TrainerRoad.
-The podcast is dedicated to answering questions from cyclists to help them become faster.
+It’s the only podcast dedicated to making cyclists faster and new episodes are released weekly.

 Share this Post

 Train Smart, Get Fast.